Pairing/Characters: Gen. Lucius, Sirius.

-As though his tail were on fire, Snuggles bravely dashed into the corridor.
+As though his tail were on fire, Snuggles bravely dashed out of the kitchen.

 Looking bewildered, Lucius muttered, "So…not a Slytherin."

-At the end of the corridor, light shown from a stark, white bathroom.
-Inside, all along one wall, sat a toilet, a sink, and a claw-foot tub.
+At the end of the hallway, light shone from a stark, white bathroom.
+Inside, all along one wall, sat a toilet, a hand basin, and a claw-foot bath.

-"In you go," Lucius encouraged, gesturing at the empty tub.
+"In you go," Lucius encouraged, gesturing at the empty bath.

 Snuggles thought for a moment before jumping and landing lightly within the large oval enclosure.

-His eyes half-closed in pleasure, Snuggles relaxed more and more as Lucius rinsed him off then poured on a thicker liquid, smelling of citrus and cedar.
-Using his fingers, Lucius massaged the tingly concoction into Snuggles' fur until a thick layer of suds covered the dog.
+His eyes half-closed in pleasure, Snuggles relaxed more and more as Lucius rinsed him off then poured on a thicker liquid smelling of citrus and cedar.
+Lucius massaged the tingly concoction into Snuggles' fur until a thick layer of suds covered the dog.

 Snuggles sneezed, sending small clumps of tiny bubbles into the air.